TuxML/tuxml-web/README.md

 (if you are not on the Istic network you will not be able to connect to the database)

-## how to connect to the virtual machine
+## how to connect to the virtual machine website host

 The key file permissions must be "-r--------"